5 Questions We Want Answered in Narcos Season 2

 Last season saw the leader of the Search Bloc (aka the Catch Pablo Task Force) Colonel Horacio Carrillo (played by Maurice Compete), relieved from his post and exiled to Spain after the government settled with Pablo’s jail terms.
 Carrillo was the only law enforcer Pablo seemed to fear and was hell-bent on catching him.
 Now that Pablo has escaped, will the government bring him back in?

-Question #4: Up to what lengths are the DEA guys willing to go to
+Question #4: Up to what lengths are the DEA guys willing to go to catch Pablo?

 The story of Narcos is stemming from the narration of Alex Murphy (played by Boyd Holbrook), an agent of US Drug Enforcement Agency tasked to take Pablo down.
 He and his colleague Javier Pena (played by Pedro Pascal) tried several methods throughout season 1 to get substantial evidence against Pablo and extradite him to the US.
 But with Pablo escaping yet again, we’re left wondering if they’re done going about things the right way and will perhaps attempt to go the extrajudicial route.
 Hopefully, season 2 gives us an answer.